Annie McDaniel

 Annie E. McDaniel is an American politician.
 She is a member of the South Carolina House of Representatives from the 41st District, serving since 2018.
 She is a member of the Democratic party.

 McDaniel serves as 1st Vice Chair of the House Operations and Management Committee, and as a member of the Agricultural, Natural Resources and Environmental Affairs Committee.
 She is incoming Chair of the South Carolina Legislative Black Caucus.

+McDaniel attended the 2024 Democratic National Convention as a Fifth Congressional District delegate.